 About the estate:

-In 1919, Jean Olivier acquired the former estate of the Counts of Aqueria, centered around an 18th-century château and set within a French-style park.
-His son-in-law, Paul de Bez, completely restructured the vineyard: today, it comprises 64 hectares in a single block, managed since 1984 by his grandsons Vincent and Bruno, who are now joined by Raphaël, the fourth generation.
-A sure bet for Lirac and Tavel.
+In 1919, Jean Olivier acquired the former estate of the Counts of Aqueria, centered around an 18th-century château and set in a French-style park.
+His son-in-law, Paul de Bez, completely restructured the vineyard: today, it comprises 64 hectares in a single block, managed since 1984 by his grandsons Vincent and Bruno, who are now joined by Raphaël, representing the fourth generation.
+A sure bet for Lirac and Tavel wines.

 Guide des Vins Gault & Millau